 It is also recommended that Table 2, field 9, Master Agreement Type, and Table 2, field 11, Master Agreement Version, should remain unchanged.
-Although the modifications being reported are not contractual, the exposure created by failed settlement is governed by the legal agreement and it is more convenient to modify as few fields as possible.
+Although the modifications being reported are not contractual, the exposure created by failed settlement is governed by the legal agreement.

-This recommendation also applies to open repos terminated for a future date (that is, not for same-day termination) because these become fixed-term repos.
+This recommendation also applies to open repos terminated for a future date (that is, not for same-day termination) because these become fixed-term repos upon the date of the termination notice.